-A poor match with corporate culture can mean an unhappy work experience.
+1. How would you describe the corporate culture?A poor match with corporate culture can mean an unhappy work experience.
 If you think about it, you’re spending most of your time during the week at work – as much as 40 hours in most cases for full-time workers.
 Ensure you’ll be working under an environment that you will enjoy and that you can be productive in.

-Management style is a big deal because a poor match can hinder performance dramatically.
+2. How would you describe your management style?Management style is a big deal because a poor match can hinder performance dramatically.
 If you are the creative, go-getter type who seeks freedom to work independently, a boss who is a micro-manager may not be the best fit.
 Managers with a tendency to look over your shoulder every moment and who want to give feedback on every aspect of your work may hinder your performance and make for an unpleasant work setting.
 On the other hand, if you are one who likes clear-cut plans and direction, and you have a boss who is a macro-manager and hardly present, that can also hinder performance.

-This question will help determine what type of qualities are necessary and perceived as valuable to succeed on the job.
+3. What do you look for in a member of your team?This question will help determine what type of qualities are necessary and perceived as valuable to succeed on the job.
 If it matches up with what you have to offer, you know it’ll be a job with challenges you are ready for.
 At the same time, the response to this question allows you to customize your communications to further impress them.

-Understanding the manager’s goals for you and for the position will offer insight on whether the job presents challenges you can realistically succeed in.
+4. What’s expected of the individual that fills this job?Understanding the manager’s goals for you and for the position will offer insight on whether the job presents challenges you can realistically succeed in.
 You also want to know that the goals and expectations set are reasonable before accepting the job.

-Someone who’s new to the job and someone who’s been around for a while can tell you several things.
+How long have you worked here?Someone who’s new to the job and someone who’s been around for a while can tell you several things.
 If they are new to the job, there may be a stronger bond you can form with the individual because you are both in a similar situation of being the “new hire.”
 If they have been on the job for a while, that can tell you this is potentially a stable employer to work with and one that employees are happy to work for.
 Understanding how long the individual has been on the job can also help you customize questions so you can get the most information out of the interview.